ljsinclair/featurebase-docs/docs/tools/python-client-library/python-client-install.md

 ## Troubleshooting

-Follow on-screen instructions to repair or install requirements missing from your system
+Follow on-screen instructions to repair or install requirements missing from your system.

 ## Next step